MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-data-protection-manager.md

 ---
-title: System Center Integration Pack for System Center 2016 Data Protection Manager
+title: Integration Pack for System Center DPM in System Center - Orchestrator
-description: The System Center Integration Pack for System Center 2016 Data Protection Manager is an add-in for System Center 2016 - Orchestrator that enables you to automate the protection of physical and virtual server resources. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology: orchestrator ms.tgt_pltfrm: na ms.topic: reference ms.assetid: 5e7c74e4-15ac-49e2-a97c-512065b71edc
+description: This article describes the System Center DPM integration pack provided by System Center - Orchestrator. ms.date: 01/17/2018 ms.prod: system-center-threshold ms.technology: orchestrator ms.topic: reference
-author: cfreemanwa
+author: rayne-wiselman
 ms.author: raynew
 manager: carmonm
 ---

-# System Center Integration Pack for System Center 2016 Data Protection Manager
+# Integration pack for System Center DPM

-The System Center Integration Pack for System Center 2016 Data Protection Manager is an add-in for System Center 2016 - Orchestrator that enables you to automate the protection of physical and virtual server resources.
+The integration pack for System Center - Data Protection Manager (DPM) is an add-in for System Center - Orchestrator, that enables you to automate the protection of physical and virtual server resources.
 You can use the activities in this integration pack to create runbooks that provide the following:

 -   Automated virtual machine protection and recovery
 -   Automated SharePoint farm protection and recovery